Cretaceous–Paleogene extinction event: Evidence for impact

-In a 2013 paper, Paul Renne of the Berkeley Geochronology Center dated the impact at 66.043±0.011 million years ago, based on argon–argon dating.
+Some critics of the impact theory have put forward that the impact precedes the mass extinction by about 300,000 years and thus was not its cause.
+However, in a 2013 paper, Paul Renne of the Berkeley Geochronology Center dated the impact at 66.043±0.011 million years ago, based on argon–argon dating.
 He further posits that the mass extinction occurred within 32,000 years of this date.
+The dating of hydrothermally altered structures around the crater is consistent with this timeline.

 In 2007, it was proposed that the impactor belonged to the Baptistina family of asteroids.
 This link has been doubted, though not disproved, in part because of a lack of observations of the asteroid and its family.
 It was reported in 2009 that 298 Baptistina does not share the chemical signature of the K–Pg impactor.
 Further, a 2011 Wide-field Infrared Survey Explorer (WISE) study of reflected light from the asteroids of the family estimated their break-up at 80 Ma, giving them insufficient time to shift orbits and impact Earth by 66 Ma.